adriqnn/SoftUni/02_ProgrammingFundamentals/_06_ObjectsAndClasses/README.md

+# Objects and Classes:
+- Lecture
+- Exercise
-# Objects and Classes - More Exercises
+- More Exercises